“I am a storyteller – helping to build a generation of fearless Africans by telling them new, better stories about reality and the future.”

 About Chude Jideonwo

 In 2016, after a decade at RED, Chude sensed a calling to a new mission.
-With no prospect of revenue or recognition, he stepped away from his role to focus on storytelling that uplifts the mind, heart, and spirit, and founded Joy, Inc., a human flourishing company that has partnered with organizations like Ford Motor Company and the Lagos State Government to create safe, nurturing spaces for mental, emotional, and spiritual well-being.
-In 2020, he also launched #WithChude, a viral podcast featuring conversations with African leaders and celebrities.
-Syndicated across five regional networks and hosted exclusively on the streaming platform withChude.com, the podcast has become a hub for exploring deeply personal stories about healing, resilience, and growth.
+He stepped away from his role to focus on storytelling that uplifts the mind, heart, and spirit, founding Joy, Inc., as a human flourishing company that partnered with organizations like Ford Motor Company and the Lagos State Government to create safe, nurturing spaces for mental, emotional, and spiritual well-being.
+In 2020, he launched #WithChude, a viral podcast and multi-platform talk show featuring intimate, transformative conversations with African leaders and celebrities.
+Syndicated on three Pan-African networks, streamed on withChude.com, with tens of millions of views on YouTube, it has become one of the continent’s largest IP libraries for stories of healing, resilience and growth.

-He has taught media and communication to undergraduate and postgraduate students at Pan Atlantic University.
-He has also advised global corporations and nonprofits, including Meta, Google, the Gates Foundation, the African Union, and the governments of the UK and the US, on media strategy, democracy, and human rights.
+As Adjunct Faculty, he has taught media and communication to undergraduate and postgraduate students at the Pan Atlantic University.
+He has also advised global corporations, governments and nonprofits including Meta, Google, Heirs Holdings, Unilever, the Gates Foundation, the African Union, and the governments of the UK and the US, on media, strategy, democracy, and human rights.

 “Do the work.
 Do it well.
 Do your very best, no more, no less.